Rimjhim-Saha/WeatherDataRecorder/README.txt

 Developed by:
 --------------
 Rimjhim Saha
-Date of Submission: 23rd June 2025
+Date of Submission: 19th July 2025
 This project is submitted as part of the internship module under the guidance of YBI Foundation.